- Statements of Income

 The Credit Union Supervisory Committee consists of volunteer members appointed by the Board of Directors.
 The Supervisory Committee acts as a link between the board, management, and the membership.
 Any member who feels that their concerns are not being appropriately addressed, may escalate them to the Committee.
-In 2016 the volunteers were Thomas Amato, Thomas McCarthy, Andrea Nelson, John Forster and Vincent D’Agostino.
-Thomas Amato was selected as Chairperson
+In 2017 the volunteers were Thomas Amato, the Chairman, Thomas McCarthy, Andrea Nelson, John Forster and Vincent D’Agostino.

 Once appointed by the Board of Directors, this Committee acts independently of the Board and carries out its oversight duties on behalf of the membership.
 In addition to providing a link to the members, the Supervisory Committee engages the public accounting firm of Wojeski & Co.to conduct an annual opinion audit of the Credit Union’s financials.
 In the course of this audit they are able to assess whether Management is effectively carrying out the plans and policies established by the Board.
 As usual, it’s worthwhile noting that Credit Unions are not required to have this financial opinion audit until they reach $500 million in assets.
 Your Volunteers and Management have always believed that this more extensive review is a way of further safeguarding the assets of the Credit Union.

 The complete version of Wojeski’s Audited Report of the 2017 Financial Results may be obtained by requesting them from the Credit Union in writing.

 In addition to the Annual Audit, the Supervisory Committee also engages Wojeski & Co. to perform monthly on-site internal audits to review specific aspects of the Credit Union’s operations.